Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 ---
 {% include JB/setup %}

+{% assign figurecount = 0 %}

-DirectX Ray Tracing, Vulkan's NV Ray Tracing extension, and OptiX 7 (or collectively, the RTX APIs) build on the same execution model for running user code to trace and process rays.
+DirectX Ray Tracing, Vulkan's NV Ray Tracing extension, and OptiX (or collectively, the RTX APIs) build on the same execution model for running user code to trace and process rays.
 The user creates a shader binding table (SBT), which consists of a set of shader function handles and embedded parameters for these functions.
 The shaders in the table